siemens/gencmpclient/README.md

 Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and (the version) of the libraries found there by the linker match the header files found by the compiler.

+For building your application you will need to `#include` the header file [`genericCMPClient.h`](include/genericCMPClient.h) and link using `-lgencmpcl`.

-All this is already done for the demo application.
+All this is already done for the cmp client application.

 ## Documentation